jellyfin/jellyfin-mpv-shim/README.md

 On your computer, use the mouse or arrow keys, enter, and escape to navigate.
 On your phone, use the arrow buttons, ok, back, and home to navigate.

-Please also note that the on-screen controller for MPV (if available) cannot change the audio and subtitle track configurations for transcoded media.
-It also cannot load external subtitles.
-You must either use the menu or the application you casted from.

-Please note the following issues with controlling SyncPlay:
- - The desktop client can join SyncPlay groups from the web app's menu, but not create them.
- - If you attempt to create a group from the web app's menu, it will break SyncPlay for all users until you close the client or leave the invalid group. ([Link to Issue.](https://github.com/iwalton3/jellyfin-mpv-shim/issues/107))
- - If you attempt to join a SyncPlay group when casting to MPV Shim, it will play the media but it will not activate SyncPlay.
-     - You can, however, proceed to activate SyncPlay using the menu within MPV.
- - If you would like to create a group or join a group for currently playing media, use menu within MPV.

 ### Shader Packs